LizMyers/perfect_pizza/README.md

 VIDEO: <a href = "https://youtu.be/sb75sitmPCc" target="_blank">How to Design a Conversation in 60 Seconds</a>, by Cathy Pearl, Conversation Design Lead, Google

-VIDEO: <a href="https://youtu.be/kF33Ime0a2k" target="_blank">Easy FAQ Chatbot Tutorial</a> [3 min.]
-Priyanka Vergadia, Developer Advocate, Google Cloud
+VIDEO: <a href="https://youtu.be/kF33Ime0a2k" target="_blank">Deconstructing ChatBots: instant FAQ</a> [3 min.] by Priyanka Vergadia, Developer Advocate, Google Cloud

 <a href="https://designguidelines.withgoogle.com/conversation/conversation-design/welcome.html" target="_blank">Conversation Design Site</a>